 - Please answer questions with as much detail when possible.

-- If you rent, please include a letter from your landlord with contact information.
+- If you rent, please have a letter from your landlord with contact information.

 If the application looks suitable for the dog being applied for, a phone interview follows, discussing the application and answering any of the applicant's questions about the dog and the adoption process.